 The Lung Cancer Screening Demonstration Project offers a set of services to Quebecers aged 55 to 74 who are at high risk of developing the disease to screen for lung cancer and reduce the risk of developing it or dying from it.
 Participants in this project must meet a number of eligibility requirements.
-The project started on June 1, 2021, at eight designated project sites.
+The project started on June 1, 2021, at seven designated project sites.

 Lung cancer screening is done by annual low-dose computed tomography (CT scans).
 Screening is performed to identify lung cancer in people who appear healthy, before they show signs or symptoms of the disease.
 It allows cancers to be detected at an early stage.
 This increases the chances of a cure.

 The results of the screening of the first 3,000 participants in the project will guide the decision about the continuation of the project and possibly its expansion into a full provincial program at additional institutions across the province.

 - Reducing the risk of death from lung cancer since the main goal of the project is to reduce the risk of death from lung cancer by detecting cancers at an early stage of their development.

 - Detecting lung cancer with annual low-dose CT chest scan, the main medical test used in the project.

 - Reducing the risk of developing lung cancer The best way to reduce your risk of lung cancer and other diseases related to tobacco is to quit smoking.
 The program offers smoking cessation support to all smokers who come into contact with project workers.

 The project consists of several services.